Biochemical and Molecular NutritionDoctor of Philosophy (Ph.D.)

-The Ph.D. in Human Sciences with a specialization in Biochemical and Molecular Nutrition (BMN) is designed to meet the needs of nutritional specialists with biochemical & molecular knowledge in academia, industry, government and non-government organizations.
-Students in the program will acquire competencies in human nutrition, biochemistry and molecular biology, experimental design and statistical data analysis, presentation skills and research proposal development.
+The Ph.D. in Human Sciences with a specialization in Biochemical and Molecular Nutrition (BMN) is designed to meet the needs of nutritional specialists with biochemical and molecular knowledge in academia, industry, government, and non-government organizations.
+Students in the program will acquire competencies in human nutrition, biochemistry and molecular biology, experimental design and statistical data analysis, presentation skills, and research proposal development.
 Competencies will be acquired through a combination of class work and cutting-edge laboratory research.

 Application to this programSTART THE APPLICATION PROCESS AT GRADUATE STUDIES

-• A student failing to receive a minimum acceptable grade for graduate-level course or failing to maintain an overall GPA of 3.0 or higher may no continue in the NHS Graduate Program without permission of the NHS Graduate Committee.
+A student failing to receive a minimum acceptable grade for graduate-level course or failing to maintain an overall GPA of 3.0 or higher may not continue in the NHS Graduate Program without permission of the NHS Graduate Committee.

 Final Outcome: Qualifying exam, Comprehensive exam, an original and research-oriented written-dissertation, and formal and oral defense.